samad-sk/Global_Electronic_Retail_Analysis/README.md

 - 8 countries
 - 5 years of business data - From 2016 to 2021
 - 6 Tables (1 Fact Table , 5 Dimension Tables)

 The data includes customer, product, sales, store, and exchange rate information, supporting analysis at market, product, customer, and operational levels.

+## Key Insights

+1. **Market Performance:** The analysis showed that the USA contributed over 50% of total revenue, highlighting the importance of expanding sales in other markets.

+2. **Sales Trends:** Sales and profit grew steadily until 2019 before declining across major product categories, showing a noticeable downward trend, requiring additional business context to understand the decline.

+3. **Product Performance:** One product category consistently failed to generate meaningful profit throughout the analysis period, indicating that its long-term business value should be reviewed.That category was Games & Toys

+4. **Customer Behavior:** The business had very few high-value customers despite serving more than 15,000 customers.
+Only 6 customers spent above $40K.

+5. **Profitability:** Profit margins were similar across major product categories, showing that higher profits were mainly driven by stronger sales rather than higher margins.

 ## Report Snapshot (Power BI Desktop)